akshatspeaking/AC-JS-data-structure/Ex1-explanation.md

 ![Object](./assets/object.png)

-There are operations like accessing, assigning, deleting or updating we can do on objects.
-To do this we use two property accessor:
+There are operations like accessing, assigning, deleting or updating we can do on objects and their properties.
+To do this we can use two types of property accessors:

 - Dot Notation (`.`)
 - Bracket Notation (`[]`)